 However, there is a very important caveat to using both lucid dreaming induction techniques and reality checks though!

-Lack of persistence using induction techniques & reality checks makes lucid dreaming hard
+Lack of persistence using those techniques can also make lucid dreaming hard

 Another very common reason for experiencing difficulty when trying to induce a lucid dream is a lack of persistence and consistency when using lucid dreaming induction techniques.